stazay/excel_extractor/README.md

 ````
 ____

-extend_df_entries() - THIS FUNCTION IS USED TO ADD DATA TO EXISTING ENTRIES IN YOUR DATAFRAME; IT SEARCHES FOR MATCHES OF QUERIED DATA WITHIN THE QUERIED COLUMN OF THE WORKBOOK.
-IT THEN EXTRACTS CORRESPONDING DATA FROM THE DESIRED COLUMNS AND APPENDS IT TO ENTRIES WITHIN THE DATAFRAME.
+extend_nl_entries() - THIS FUNCTION IS USED TO ADD DATA TO EXISTING ENTRIES IN YOUR NESTED_LIST; IT SEARCHES FOR MATCHES OF QUERIED DATA WITHIN THE QUERIED COLUMN OF THE WORKBOOK.
+IT THEN EXTRACTS CORRESPONDING DATA FROM THE DESIRED COLUMNS AND APPENDS IT TO ENTRIES WITHIN THE NESTED_LIST.
 ````
-extend_df_entries(df, workbook, sheet_index, desired_columns, queried_index, queried_column, backups,
+extend_nl_entries(nl, workbook, sheet_index, desired_columns, queried_index, queried_column, backups,
                     clean_datetime, check_previous, print_statements)
-        - df                -- the dataframe being written
+        - nl                -- the nested_list being written
         - workbook          -- the workbook being queried
         - sheet_index       -- the worksheet being queried
         - desired_columns   -- a list containing all of the columns from which to extract data from
                                 eg: ['A', 'B', 'F']
                                 will return data entries from columns A, B and F in Excel
         - queried_index     -- the input being queried for matches within the queried_column;
-                                namely an index of the data in a dataframe entry (returning the queried_datum)
+                                namely an index of the data in a nested_list entry (returning the queried_datum)
                                 eg: 3
-                                will take i[3] from the entry in the dataframe, and search for a match within the queried_column
+                                will take i[3] from the entry in the nested_list, and search for a match within the queried_column
         - queried_column    -- the column of information that is being queried for a match against the queried_datum